OberstKrueger/www-oberstkrueger-com/books-i-have-read/index.md

 ## Technology

+- Bartle, Richard - MMOs from the Outside In: The Massively-Multiplayer Online Role-Playing Games of Psychology, Law, Government, and Real Life
 - De Grey, Aubrey - Ending Aging: The Rejuvenation Breakthroughs That Could Reverse Human Aging in Our Lifetime
 - Dodrill, Christine - Musings from Within
 - Huang, Andrew - The Hardware Hacker: Adventures in Making and Breaking Hardware